weiminye/newdotneterfromjava/README.md

 So some company say good bye for Java, say hello for .NET Core.

-JiJie Chen inits this list and Weimin Ye makes the repo with English and Chinese both.
+JiJie Chen inits this list in Chinese.
+Weimin Ye creates the repo in English.
 Welcome more contributors.
 Please free feel to let us know if you have any questions and feeback.